DEFI-COLaF/Speech-Recognition-for-Low-Resource-Languages/README.md

 ```

 Whisper supports a fixed set of languages.
 You can find the full list of supported languages [here](https://platform.openai.com/docs/guides/speech-to-text/supported-languages/#supported-languages).
-If your language is not included, select the closest supported one.
+If your language is not included, select the closest supported one (e.g., you can use Swahili for Shimaore and German for Alsatian).
 Otherwise, you may omit the `LANGUAGE` parameter to enable automatic detection.

 Adjust `BATCH_SIZE` and `ACCUMULATE_GRAD_BATCHES` depending on your available GPU memory.
 Choose a `BATCH_SIZE` that balances memory usage with training stability.
 If you encounter memory limitations, reduce the batch size and use `ACCUMULATE_GRAD_BATCHES` to accumulate gradients over multiple steps, allowing you to simulate a larger effective batch size while avoiding memory overflow.